- Refer to graduation link for critical dates. Graduation information

 Final groups will not be determined until the week prior to the start of class.
 Groups will be posted on Blackboard.
 At that time you may contact classmates to arrange a trade.
 TRADES MUST BE AGREED UPON & COMPLETED BEFORE THE START OF THE FIRST LECTURE.
 Please contact your instructor ASAP if you plan to trade.
 It is the responsibility of the student to find someone to trade with.
 Faculty will not participate in this process.

-- Kelle Howard - St. David's Medical Center tentative calendar
+- Kelle Howard - St. David's Medical Center - Thursdays (13.5 hours shifts) / some Friday days (8 hour shifts)

 - CLINICAL SITES/TIMES ARE TENTATIVE UNTIL OTHERWISE NOTED